Rohitbiradar111/Product-Listing-Page-Assignment/README.md

 <p align="center">
-This is a Product Listing Page Project.
+This is a Product Listing Page Assignment.
 </p>